enkidevs/curriculum/web/html/images/image-alt.md

     alt="United States of America map">`
 ```

-The reason is, you want to prevent screen readers from reading the any acronyms as single words like: "Usa map".
+The reason is, you want to prevent screen readers from reading any acronyms as single words like: "Usa map".

 ---
 ## Practice